Hans Barlien

 Hans Andersen Barlien (29 February 1772 – 31 October 1842) was a Norwegian farmer and politician.
 He has been credited with the establishment of a Norwegian-American immigrant settlement in Sugar Creek, Iowa.

 Personal life

-Barlien was born in Overhalla, Nord-Trøndelag 29 February 1772 to Anders Sørensen and Ane Hansdatter.
-On 24 November 1793 he married Kjerstine Einarsdatter Skistad (b.
+Barlien was born on 29 February 1772 in Overhalla, Nordre Trondheim county, Norway, to Anders Sørensen and Ane Hansdatter.
+On 24 November 1793, he married Kjerstine Einarsdatter Skistad (b.
 1768) in Overhalla, daughter of Einar Skistad and Marie Sophie Christensdatter (1808–1897) in Sugar Creek, Iowa.
 Barlien was grandfather to Norwegian engineer Albert Fenger-Krog (1835–1904) and Norwegian politician Hans Konrad Foosnæs (1846–1917).

 Early career

 At the same time as his 1793 marriage, Barlien took over one of the Barli farms of Trondheim Cathedral.
 The parish priest Hans Blytt (1758–1805), together with Barlien, was the very first to provide vaccinations against smallpox in Norway.
 Blytt had imported lymph from Copenhagen and vaccinated first his own children, then members of the Barlien family.